xiangpin/ggsymbol/README.md

 <!-- [![](https://cranlogs.r-pkg.org/badges/last-week/ggsymbol?color=green)](https://cranlogs.r-pkg.org/downloads/total/last-week/ggsymbol) -->

-The points layer was provided, integrated the shapes of “geom\_point” in “ggplot2” and some “starshapes” of “geom\_star” in “ggstar”.
+To create symbol layer, I developed this package.
+It integrated the shapes of “R base” and some regular polygon shapes of “ggstar”.
+It was built with the merits of “ggplot2” that was based on the grammer of graphics.
+So it can be easily used.

 ![](./inst/extdata/symbols.png)